BY LAWS/ STANDING RULES

 To run for an Officer Position, a member must be a current or past Board member.
 Candidates for election shall be published in the newsletter 2 weeks prior to the Spring Conference.

-Voting shall take place during the Spring Conference, during designated times and election results shall be announced at the conclusion of the annual Members meeting.
+Voting shall take place during the Annual Design Show during designated times and election results shall be announced at the conclusion of the annual Members meeting.

 BOARD MEMBER STATUS REVIEW